Funding in the Middle East.

 Zenith Magazine offers this grant for journalists who are working on urgent, under-reported stories that have a connection to one of the United Nations Sustainable Development Goals.
 This grant is awarded to 20 journalists annually.
 Applicants must provide proof of research for their story and should have several years of professional journalism experience.

 The goals of the Doha Film Institute Grants Programme are to identify new talent, seek out new cinematic voices and discover universally resonant stories.
 The programme provides creative and financial assistance for short and feature-length films by Qatari and international first- and second-time directors, as well as established MENA directors.

 Lebanon, Jordan, Syria, Egypt, Tunisia, Iraq, Bahrain, Yemen

-The Arab Reporters for Investigative Journalism Network (ARIJ) supports reporters with the production of their investigative reports by providing mentoring, editorial, and other support.
-Reporters from Jordan, Syria, Lebanon, Egypt, Yemen, Iraq, Palestine, Tunis, or Bahrain, who have good story ideas that shed light on a problem, issue, or phenomena affecting society should apply.
+The Arab Reporters for Investigative Journalism Network (ARIJ) supports reporters with the production of investigative reports by providing mentoring, editorial and other support.
+Reporters from Jordan, Syria, Lebanon, Egypt, Yemen, Iraq, Palestine, Tunisia or Bahrain who have good story ideas that shed light on a problem, issue, or phenomena affecting society should apply.
 All proposals should meet ARIJ’s strict guidelines.

 Know of any grant schemes we’ve missed?
 Please tell us at email@example.com.